womeninrobotics/womeninrobotics.github.io/pages/posts/women-in-robotics-you-need-to-know-about-nominations.md

 ---
 ## Celebrating Women in Robotics

 At Women in Robotics, we aim to share stories of inspiring women pushing the boundaries in Robotics.
-Help us **shine a light** on these exceptional individuals by nominating someone who has made a significant impact on you, robotics research, industry innovation, community leadership, or education.
+Help us **INSPIRE** women in robotics by nominating someone who has made a significant impact on you, robotics research, industry innovation, community leadership, or education.

 ## How to Nominate